What is call center automation?

-In essence, call centre automation uses software integrations, machine learning and artificial intelligence to automatically replace the work needed by human agents.
+In essence, call center automation uses software integrations, machine learning and artificial intelligence to automatically replace the work needed by human agents.

-Using data from various sources, such as your operations, finances, customer feedback and more, your call centre automation software can design workflows and processes to reduce administrative hassle.
+Using data from various sources, such as your operations, finances, customer feedback and more, your call center automation software can design workflows and processes to reduce administrative hassle.

 This automation can be as simple as sending a post-call survey, or it can be as complex as identifying a customer’s emotive language in a text-based message sent on social media and suggesting actions to take.

-What are the challenges of implementing call centre automation?
+What are the challenges of implementing call center automation?

-There are thousands of ways that contact centre automation can be implemented in your operational model – but there are some common ones that are easier to start with for quick business wins.
+There are thousands of ways that contact center automation can be implemented in your operational model – but there are some common ones that are easier to start with for quick business wins.